 Paying Down Unfunded Pension Liabilities.
-The budget appropriates $2.9 billion in one-time Proposition 2 debt repayment from the General Fund to supplement the state’s appropriation to the Public Employees’ Retirement Fund to further reduce the unfunded liabilities of the CalPERS state plans.
+The budget appropriates $2.9 billion in one-time Proposition 2 debt repayment from the General Fund to reduce the unfunded liabilities of the CalPERS state plans.

 Acceleration of Developmental Services Provider Rate Increases.
 The budget includes $264 million ($159 million General Fund) to accelerate the implementation of the service provider rate study by six months.
 Accelerating the implementation of the rate study will help providers increase compensation for frontline staff and potentially aid in closing the staffing gap.